WEST END THEATRES

 One of my favourite theatres is the National Theatre on the Southbank.
 Although lots of people don’t like the big ‘brutalist’ building, I think it’s a great London landmark and shows that are put on there are some of the best in the world, with not just 1 but 2 auditoriums.
 And because it's such a modern building (opened in 1976), they have such a big open front of house space, with enough room for cafes, shops and even lifts!

-The Duchess Theatre holds the record for the shortest running play with it's "run"of The Inimate Revenue which closed for the curtain dropped at the end of it's very first performance in 1930 due to some serious issues with scene changes that were taking up to 20 minutes each!
+The Duchess Theatre holds the record for the shortest running play with it's "run" of The Intimate Revue which before the curtain even dropped at the end of it's very first performance in 1930 due to some serious issues with scene changes that were taking up to 20 minutes each!

 The Theatre Royal Haymarket was the very first theatre in London to introduce matinee performances in 1873.